shinichy/android-plugin/tutorial/01-getting-started.md

 them.

 Scala is quite close to Java, and you can freely mix Java and Scala code if you wish.
-You don't really need to know Scala or SBT ([_Simple Build Tool_](http://www.scala-sbt.org), which we use to build Scala apps) to follow this tutorial, so we'll try to explain the most commonly-used commands and features.
+Although it's recommended you at least know a little bit of Scala before starting, you don't really need to know Scala or SBT ([_Simple Build Tool_](http://www.scala-sbt.org), which we use to build Scala apps) to follow this tutorial, so we'll try to explain the most commonly-used commands and features.

 If you find something unclear or lacking, the whole tutorial is written in Markdown and [hosted on